Many or all companies we feature compensate us. Compensation and editorial

 You can apply for tax debt forgiveness, but you’re not guaranteed approval.
 In some cases, you might pay application fees for nothing.

-• A lot of work
+• Significant work

 The application process is complex and full of paperwork.
 You may need to hire a tax professional to help you through it.